This post may contain affiliate links. Please read mydisclosure policy.

 What To Serve with Savory Mixed Nuts

-Whenever I have a party, there must be good wine and good cheese.
-These savory roasted nuts are the perfect accompianment.
+I also love serving a small bowl of warm nuts with a cheese plate.
+There must be good wine and cheese whenever I have a party.
+These savory roasted nuts are the perfect accompaniment.

 - Preheat oven to 325℉.

-- Spread the nuts in a single layer for even baking.
+- Spread the nuts onto the baking sheet in a single layer for even baking.